 If your fingers are strong, I recommend getting a finger-tip-grip- drilled.
 This allows your fingers to be inserted only up to the first joint but will allow you to get more “Lift” on the ball when releasing it (we will discuss lift at a later time).
-You can also purchase a see-saw-towel so you can clean your ball and store it inside of it in your bowling bag.
+You can also purchase a see-saw-towel so you can clean your ball and place the ball inside of it right in your bowling bag.

-2. Once you have the ball, next you need a good pair of “BOWLING SHOES”.
-They have so many nicer styles nowadays than when I first started to bowl.
+2. “BOWLING SHOES”-- They have so many nicer styles nowadays than when I first started to bowl.
 Some look like sneakers and are just as comfy.
 Sometimes i’ve seen kids trying to bowl in socks, but the lane has “Oil” on it and you could fall and get hurt, so get yourself a good pair of these special bowling shoes since you will be using them every week and for at least 2-3 hours in a bowling league.
 Bowling shoes have a special sole on them that allow you to slide as you release the ball to help the ball land smoothly onto the lane.
 Try NOT to step in any wetness while wearing them or you will stick on the lane and might go over the foul line.
 (If renting shoes at the bowling center, make sure you wear socks since thousands of people have worn them before you.)
-Shoe rental prices at bowling centers can range from $3-$4 every week, so it makes more "cents" to buy a $40 pair of shoes that only you will be wearing and after 10 weeks, they will have paid for themselves.
-Leagues are about 36 weeks in winter seasons and about 12 weeks in summer leagues.
+Shoe rental prices at bowling centers can range from $3-$4 every week, so it makes more "cents" to buy a $40 pair of shoes that only you will be wearing and after 10 weeks they will have paid for themselves (leagues are about 36 weeks in winter seasons and about 12 weeks in summer leagues).

 3. SHOE COVERS:

-These have elastic around them so you can slip them easily over your bowling then if you need to use the restroom, you won’t have to keep changing your shoes and these will prevent you from stepping in any water.
+These have elastic around them so you can slip them on easily over your bowling, then if you need to use the restroom, you won’t have to keep changing your shoes and these will prevent you from stepping in any water.

 4. WRIST SUPPORT: